Counting Subgraphs in Somewhere Dense Graphs: Counting Homomorphisms

-The following structural property of large walls is due to Thomassen.\footnote{To avoid confusion, we emphasize that walls are called grids in~\cite{Thomassen88}.} \begin{lemma}[Proposition~3.2 in~\cite{Thomassen88}] For every pair of integers $k$ and $r$, there exists an integer $h(k,r)$ such that every subdivision of $W_{h(k,r),h(k,r)}$ contains as a subgraph a subdivision of $W_{k,k}$ in which each edge is subdivided a (positive) multiple of $r$ times. \end{lemma}
+The following structural property of large walls is due to Thomassen.\footnote{Note that walls are called grids in~\cite{Thomassen88}.} \begin{lemma}[Proposition~3.2 in~\cite{Thomassen88}] For every $k,r \in \N$, there exists $h(k,r) \in \N$ such that every subdivision of $W_{h(k,r),h(k,r)}$ contains as a subgraph a subdivision of $W_{k,k}$ in which each edge is subdivided a (positive) multiple of $r$ times. \end{lemma}

 The final ingredient of our proof for the classification of monotone pattern classes is given by Lemma~\ref{lem:nd_subdivision_strong}, which is an immediate consequence of Lemma~\ref{lem:nd_subdivisions}. \begin{lemma} Let $\mathcal{G}$ be a monotone and somewhere dense class of graphs.
-There exists $r\in \mathbb{N}_0$ such that the following is true: Let $G$ be any graph and let $G'$ be any graph obtained from $G$ by subdividing each edge a (positive) multiple of $r$ times.
-Then $G'$ is contained in $\mathcal{G}$. \end{lemma} \begin{proof} We show that the claim holds for $r\in\mathbb{N}_0$ given by Lemma~\ref{lem:nd_subdivisions}.
+There exists $r\in \No$ such that the following holds.
+Let $G$ be any graph and let $G'$ be any graph obtained from $G$ by subdividing each edge a (positive) multiple of $r$ times.
+Then $G'$ is contained in $\mathcal{G}$. \end{lemma} \begin{proof} We show that the claim holds for the $r\in\No$ given by Lemma~\ref{lem:nd_subdivisions}.
 For this $r$, Lemma~\ref{lem:nd_subdivisions} guarantees that for every graph~$H$, $H^r\in \mathcal{G}$.
 Now let $G$ be any graph and label its edges $e_1,\dots,e_m$.
 Let $G'$ be any graph obtained from $G$ by subdividing each edge a (positive) multiple of $r$ times.
-Then there are positive integers $d_1,\dots,d_m$ such that, for each $i\in[m]$, the edge $e_i$ is subdivided $d_ir$ times.
+Then there exist $d_1,\dots,d_m \in \N$ such that, for each $i\in[m]$, the edge $e_i$ is subdivided $d_ir$ times.
 Now let $\hat{G}$ be the graph obtained from $G$ by subdividing, for each $i\in[m]$, the edge $e_i$ just $d_i$ times.
 It is immediate that $G'=\hat{G}^r$.
 Thus, by Lemma~\ref{lem:nd_subdivisions} and our choice of $r$, we have that $G'\in\mathcal{G}$. \end{proof}